nicolasgasco/42_cursus/29_learn2slither/README.md

 python3 loop.py
 ```

-Training can be configured in `settings/train.json`:
+Training can be configured in the UI or in the `settings/train.json` file:

 ```json
 {